How Vitol became king of oil in Kazakhstan

 A Public Eye investigation reveals the key role played by a discreet joint venture in Vitol’s formidable rise in Kazakhstan.
 Registered in Rotterdam in 2003, Ingma Holding BV handled oil contracts worth at least US$93 billion from 2009 to 2016.
 The company paid out over a billion dollars in dividends to its shareholders, distributed between Vitol and its partners.
 Among them are ‘politically exposed persons’ (PEPs) – first Arvind Tiku, an Indian business man and Ingma shareholder via his company Oilex NV; then from 2010, the Kazakh oligarch Dias Suleimenov and probably Daniyar Abulgazin, both former high-level oil sector officials.
 The trio always maintained close links to Timur Kulibayev, the president’s son-in-law.
 From 1997 to 2011, the latter headed several of the country’s energy companies.

 Kulibayev has never owned shares in Ingma Holding BV, but documents exclusively accessed by Public Eye show that he indirectly benefitted from the company.
 In 2010, Switzerland opened legal proceedings against the president’s son-in-law and Arvind Tiku for money laundering.
-Abandoned in 2013, the case nevertheless revealed that the two men were joint-beneficiaries of a trust held at Credit Suisse.
+Abandoned in 2013, the case nevertheless revealed that the two had set up a trust administered by Credit Suisse.
 From May to August 2006, the trust received US$600 million from companies that did not belong to Kulibayev.
 Among them was Oilex NV, joint owner of Ingma with Vitol, which paid in over US$100 million.
-In 2007, US$283 million was withdrawn from the trust in the form of zero-interest loans awarded to Merix International Ventures, which belongs to Kulibayev.
+In 2007, $ 283 million was withdrawn from the trust and transferred to Merix International Ventures, Timur Kulibayev's company, in the form of, according to our documents, an initially interest-free loan from the Handoxx investment fund.
 Ultimately, Arvind Tiku had granted him a US$101.8 million loan through Oilex NV.

 According to Vitol, Timur Kulibayev is not a direct or indirect beneficiary of Ingma.
 The trader states that it complies fully with all relevant anti-bribery legislation.
 Confronted with the existence of the trust and loans, Vitol says it does not own shares in either Oilex or the trust and is therefore unable to comment on purported payments made between the two entities.